Or Emet: Leadership

 Or Emet co-founder Dr. Harold Londer was ordained as a Madrikh, or spiritual leader with virtually the powers of a rabbi, by the International Institute for Secular Humanistic Judaism (IISHJ) in 2007.
 IISHJ is the sister body of SHJ and the educational arm of the Humanistic Judaism movement.
 It trains humanistic rabbis and officiants as well.
 (IISHJ is headed by its Dean, Rabbi Adam Chalom.)
 Dr. Londer conducted life-cycle ceremonies such as baby namings, Bar and Bat Mitzvahs (now called "B Mitzvahs" by SHJ), weddings, and funerals.
-As of 2018, former Jewish Cultural School head Eva Cohen is enrolled in the rabbinic training program of IISHJ, and has been formally designated as Or Emet's Ritual Leader.
-As one of IISJH's requirements to obtain the rabbinate, Cohen has earned a graduate degree in Jewish Studies at the University of Minnesota.
-She also continues as both a Jewish Cultural Sunday School teacher of the Upper Elementary class and as B Mitzvah educator.
-The head of the Jewish Cultural Sunday School as of 2022 is Arty Dorman, retired elementary school principal.
+In 2024, Eva Cohen, who has served as the congregation's ritual leader since Londer's retirement, became Or Emet's first ordained Rabbi.

-Or Emet is managed by an Executive Committee with five members: The President, Vice-President, Treasurer, and two members elected at-large.
+Or Emet is managed by an Executive Committee with five members: the President, Vice-President, Treasurer, and two members elected at-large.
 The ritual leader and school director serve as ex-officio members of the Executive Committee.
 In addition, Or Emet has a "Leadership Team", made up of the Executive Committee, the heads of all of the major committees, the other area directors (school, newsletter, press releases), and a few at-large members chosen from among senior members.
 The Leadership Team functions as an Advisory Board to the Executive Committee.
 It meets a few times a year to allow exchange of information across the various areas of the organization and to set overall goals and policies.